spring-attic/spring-security-oauth/docs/oauth2.md

 ### Persisting Tokens in a Client

 A client does not *need* to persist tokens, but it can be nice for users to not be required to approve a new token grant every time the client app is restarted.
 The [`ClientTokenServices`](/spring-security-oauth2/src/main/java/org/springframework/security/oauth2/client/token/ClientTokenServices.java) interface defines the operations that are necessary to persist OAuth 2.0 tokens for specific users.
 There is a JDBC implementation provided, but you can if you prefer implement your own service for storing the access tokens and associated authentication instances in a persistent database.
-If you want to use this feature you need provide a specially configured `TokenProvider` to the `OAuth2RestTemplate` e.g.
+If you want to use this feature you need provide a specially configured `AccessTokenProvider` to the `OAuth2RestTemplate` e.g.

 ```java
 @Bean